Brussels Sprouts with Bacon and Beer

-I realize this is going to sound awfully cocky, but I’m going to say it anyway…
+I realize this is going to sound awfully cocky, but I’m going to say it anyway.

 There it is.
+I said it.

-It’s not that I have some magic power to enhance their flavor.
-More accurately put, I have two magical flavor enhancing ingredients that can fix nearly any dish known to man…
+Yet, I do have two magical flavor enhancing ingredients that can elevate nearly any dish known to mankind…

 BEER and BACON.